junxit/us-congress-bills-115/bill.md

 - **(a)** *In general* Subtitle C of title IV of the Homeland Security Act of 2002 (6 U.S.C.
 231 et seq.) is amended by adding at the end the following new section:
   > ## § 434.
 Department of Homeland Security Blue Campaign
   >
-  > - **(a)** *In general* There is authorized in the Department a campaign to be known as the “Blue Campaign”.
+  > - **(a)** *In general* There is authorized in the Department a unified, anti-human trafficking campaign to be known as the “Blue Campaign”.
 As part of the Blue Campaign, the Secretary shall—
   >   - **(1)** issue Department-wide guidance to appropriate personnel of the Department;
   >   - **(2)** develop training programs for such personnel; and
   >   - **(3)** coordinate departmental efforts, including training for such personnel.
   > - **(b)** *Guidance and training* The Blue Campaign shall provide guidance and training to appropriate personnel of the Department regarding the following:
-  >   - **(1)** Programs for such personnel, as well as Federal, State, and local law enforcement entities, to help identify instances of human trafficking and potential connections to terrorist activities, including along the borders of the United States.
+  >   - **(1)** Programs for such personnel, as well as Federal, State, local, tribal, and territorial law enforcement entities, to help identify instances of human trafficking and potential connections to terrorist activities, including along the borders of the United States.
   >   - **(2)** Systematic and routine information sharing between and among the components of the Department and the National Network of Fusion Centers regarding individuals suspected or convicted of human trafficking and patterns and practices of human trafficking and potential connections to terrorist activities, including along the borders of the United States.
   >   - **(3)** Techniques to identify suspected victims of trafficking along the borders of the United States.
   >   - **(4)** Techniques specifically for Transportation Security Administration personnel to—